Events

 Cities and Migration: Plans, Policies, and Action (April 11, 2024)

-The DePaul Migration Collaborative's Second Annual convening brought experts, nonprofit leaders, students, scholars of migration, policymakers, and legal advisors to discuss contemporary migration issues in the Cities and Migration: Plans, Policies, and Action Symposium.
+The DePaul Migration Collaborative's Second Annual Symposium brought experts, nonprofit leaders, students, scholars of migration, policymakers, and legal advisors to discuss contemporary migration issues in the Cities and Migration: Plans, Policies, and Action Symposium.
 This symposium addressed urgent questions related to youth, health, law, housing, data and research, and labor with innovative solutions.
 This event offered 5 CLE credits to those applicable and CEU credit.

 Stakeholder Roundtable: Response to Illinois Migration and Report Findings (March 14, 2024)

-DMC Practitioner in Residence Rob Paral hosted a discussion following the release of his report, “Building a Plane While It's Flying: Illinois Confronts a New Era of Forced Migration.”
+DMC Practitioner in Residence Rob Paral hosted a discussion following the release of his report, “Building a Plane While It's Flying": Illinois Confronts a New Era of Forced Migration.
 The report provides a demographic analysis of forced migrants recently arriving in Chicago from regions such as Ukraine, Afghanistan, and Venezuela, alongside recommendations for improving state support.
 Non-profit leaders and City of Chicago representatives participated, sharing insights, experiences, and organizational actions.
 The group of over 30 participants brainstormed strategies for inclusive support, emphasizing the need for innovative communication tools and cross-organizational collaboration.
 They stressed the importance of involving migrants in future discussions and ensuring state and local programming supports all marginalized communities in Chicago.

 Speaker: Rob Paral (DMC Practitioner in Residence)